stxupengyu/ARIMA/README.md

 # ARIMA
 Time series prediction with ARIMA, to predict the price.
+A simple example.